movinalot/azure-202-advanced/content/6_Chapter-Six/_index.md

 ---

-In chapter six, the student will deploy a second vWAN hub, create a VNET and peer to the new hub, deploy a Linux VM and managed network connectivity between the two hubs.
+In chapter six, the student will deploy a second vWAN hub and create a VNET.
+Next the student will peer the VNET to the new hub, deploy a Linux VM, and managed network connectivity between the two hubs.

 ## Overview
 - Deploy a second vWAN hub in another Azure region